-- 1. First at the development stage, we write Java code that declares only the signature of the native method.
-The native method can be called from any other part of the Java program as if it were a "normal" Java method.
-We also implement the native method in C or C++. - 2.
-At build-time, we compile the Java class that declares the native method and all other Java classes including those who call the native method.
+- 2. At build-time, we compile the Java class that declares the native method and all other Java classes including those who call the native method.
 Next, we use the JDK tool javah to generate the header file for the native method.
 Now we have the native signature for our C/C++ implementation.
 Then, we compile both the header file and the implementation C/C++ file into a shared library file. - 3.
 Finally, we have the running application, where the Java code from the JVM can call the functions defined in the native library.

-A build-time architectural view of using Java JNI is shown in Fig. 8 using our notation.
-This example shows a Java program that calls a C program that prints "Hello world" [4].
-We can compare its to the the build-time view of Perl shown in Fig. 6.
+A build-time architectural view of using Java JNI is shown in Fig. 9 using our notation.
+This simple example shows a Java program that calls a C program that prints "Hello world" [5].
+We can compare this view to the the build-time view of Perl shown in Fig. 8; we note that unlike the previous two example systems, in this case the development of the applications and their (partial) construction are intertwined, rather than being neatly separated into distinct phases.